SathyaBhat/sathyasays.com/content/posts/2020-12-30-terraform-apply-only-on-change.md

 fi
 ```

-So, there you go - with this simple tweak, terraform will run the apply command if there's nothing to be done.
-But..
-We're not done yet.
+So, there you go - with this simple tweak, Terraform will run the apply command if there's nothing to be done.
+But.. we're not done yet.

 ### Chaining with Make

 [GNU/Make](https://www.gnu.org/software/make/manual/make.html) is a build automation tool which builds executable programs and libraries by reading Makefiles and invoking targets.
 Make and Makefiles make it easy to invoke arbitrary targets in a clean simple way.
-This is excellent for pipeline automation - for example, if you need to do a terraform plan for a lot of accounts and environments, instead of having
+This is excellent for pipeline automation - for example, if you need to do a `terraform plan` for a lot of accounts and environments, instead of having

 ```bash
 cd dev/region1